delton137/delton137.github.io/_posts/2017-09-17-DIY-drug-discovery-using-machine-learning-to-predict-solubility.md

 However quantum simulations are extremely computationally intensive and approximate methods often are not accurate enough, so would be very helpful if machine learning could be used to screen molecules instead.

 # Basic concepts of fingerprinting
-*For more info an in easy to read format, see the [http://www.daylight.com/dayhtml/doc/theory/theory.finger.html](Daylight Information Systems page on fingerprinting).*
+*For more info an in easy to read format, see the [Daylight Information Systems page on fingerprinting](http://www.daylight.com/dayhtml/doc/theory/theory.finger.html).*

 The first step in molecular machine learning is encoding the structure of the molecule in a form that is amenable to machine learning.
 This is where a lot of research is currently focused.
 A useful representation encodes features that are relevant and is efficient, so as to avoid the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 Fortunately, there is a way method of featurazation called fingerprinting which already has a long history of development in the world of drug discovery.